Our foundation is founded on 22 May 2009. On this page you learn more about our history until September 2024.

 2009 - 2019

-Since then we supported te following projects:
+Since then, we have supported the following projects:

 11 water wells